abhineet123/MTF/ReadMe.md

 		- **OpenCV 2.4.x is recommended since possible compatibility issues with OpenCV 3.x may prevent successful compilation** (see [Compile/Runtime Notes](#compileruntime-notes) section below)
 		- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) module should be [installed too](http://stackoverflow.com/a/31097788) if the feature tracker is enabled during compilation
     * [Boost](http://www.boost.org/) should be installed
-    * [FLANN](http://www.cs.ubc.ca/research/flann/) and its dependency [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) should be installed for the NN search method
+    * [FLANN](http://www.cs.ubc.ca/research/flann/) should be installed for the NN search method
 	    - NN can be disabled at compile time using `nn=0` switch if these are not available (see [compile time switches](#compile-time-switches))
+		- its dependency [HDF5](https://www.hdfgroup.org/HDF5/release/obtain5.html) can optionally be installed to enable some debugging code within this module
     * [Intel TBB](https://www.threadingbuildingblocks.org/) / [OpenMP](http://openmp.org/wp/) should be installed if parallelization is to be enabled.
     * [ViSP](https://visp.inria.fr/) should be installed if its [template tracker module](https://visp.inria.fr/template-tracking/) or [input pipeline](http://visp-doc.inria.fr/doxygen/visp-3.0.0/group__group__io__video.html) is enabled during compilation (see [compile time switches](#compile-time-switches)).
 	    - Note that [version 3.0.0](http://gforge.inria.fr/frs/download.php/latestfile/475/visp-3.0.0.zip)+ is required.
 The Ubuntu apt package is 2.8 and is therefore incompatible.